jorgelopezperez/backend_exercise/README.md

 ## Usage

+This web application is relying on python packages and javascript libraries

+Python packages:

+*  Django 3.0.7
+*  Django Debug Toolbar 2.2

+Javascript libraries:

+*  Bootstrap
+*  DataTables
+*  Jquery

 Follow these steps to run this application

 ### Installation

-Download the source code from this git repo
+Download the source code from this git repo.

+A db.sqlite3 database file contains the data used in this application

-Install the package dependencias by running this command:
+Install the package dependencies by running this command:

 ```
 pip install -r requirements.txt
 ```

-Python packages:

-Javascript libraries:

-Run you application by cd to the project directory and running this command
+Run you application by cd to the project directory and running these commands

 ```
+python manage.py migrate
 python manage.py runserver
 ```